heroLFG/hugo-herolfg-site/content/posts/truth.md

 ## Deceptive People

-Deceptive people use words with the intent to confuse people.
+Deceptive people use words with the intent to distract people.

 ## Stubborn People